Supplemental Gifted & Talented Affirmative Action NCLB Internet Use Emergency Plan Healty Snacks Bullying

 1. Low fat yogurt

-2. Fruit (fresh, canned in it’s own juice, or dried)
+2. Fruit (fresh, canned in its own juice, or dried)

 3. Vegetable Sticks (alone or with low fat dip)